 Configuration variables are used as parameters for Disqus' behaviors and settings.
 They are defined within the HTML of the page on which Disqus is loaded.

 These variables must be defined on each page on which Disqus is loaded, so include them in your dynamic templates which render pages.

 Placing configuration variables

-Configuration variables are added anywhere on the page before the
+Configuration variables are added within the

 Tells the Disqus service your forum's shortname, which is the unique identifier for your website as registered on Disqus.
 If undefined, the Disqus embed will not load.

-Usage: Specify your forum shortname as string.
+Usage: Specify your forum shortname by replacing

 Tells the Disqus service how to identify the current page.
 When the Disqus embed is loaded, the identifier is used to look up the correct thread.
-If disqus_identifier is undefined, the page's URL will be used.
+If this.page.identifier is undefined, the page's URL will be used.
 The URL can be unreliable, such as when renaming an article slug or changing domains, so we recommend using your own unique way of identifying a thread.

 Be careful not to assign multiple identifiers to the same thread URL, as it will result in Identifier Conflict.